startwind/webinsights-docs/roadmap/index.md

 ## Version 2

-The next version will focus on hosting companies and we want to answer some questions with this use case:
+The next version will **focus on hosting companies** and we want to answer some questions with this use case:

 - Who are "my" customers?
+  - As a hosting company I am able to upload a list of domains that are hosted on my servers
+  - As a hosting company I am able to define my IP range and WI will automatically find domains hosted on my servers.
+  - As a hosting company I am able to see industry my customers are active in.
+  - As a hosting company I am able to classify my customers in predefined personas (e.g. small online shops or agencies).
+  - BUSINESS: As a hosting company I am able to classify my customers in self-defined personas.

 - What hosting products fit those customers?

 - How to up- and cross-sell to those customers?